-- a) Methods and strategies to improve public safety and crime prevention through community engagement. - b) Leadership, ethics, and interpersonal skills. - c) Community engagement, including how to establish formal partnerships, and actively engage community organizations, including youth, homeless, and mental health communities. - d) Problem-oriented policing tactics, including a review of the principles behind the problem-solving framework developed under the "SARA Model" (Scanning, Analysis, Response, Assessment), which promotes a collaborative, systematic process to address issues of the community, safety, and the quality of life; e) Conflict resolution and verbal de-escalation of conflict and: - f) Cultural awareness and sensitivity training.
+- a) Methods and strategies to improve public safety and crime prevention through community engagement. - b) Leadership, ethics, and interpersonal skills. - c) Community engagement, including how to establish formal partnerships, and actively engage community organizations, including youth, homeless, and mental health communities. - d) Problem-oriented policing tactics, including a review of the principles behind the problem-solving framework developed under the "SARA Model" (Scanning, Analysis, Response, Assessment), which promotes a collaborative, systematic process to address issues of the community, safety, and the quality of life; e) Conflict resolution and verbal de-escalation of - e) Conflict resolution and verbal de-escalation of conflict and; - f) Cultural awareness and sensitivity training.